Ash

 Plus, whether you’re looking to hike Mother Nature’s Staircase (aka the Grouse Grind) or head to the top aboard the Grouse Mountain Skyride, the result is insane panoramic views of Vancouver.

-However, you’ll still be able to take in lumberjack shows, eat breakfast with grizzly bears (I’m serious), or go ziplining and paragliding.
+However, you’ll still be able to take in lumberjack shows, eat breakfast with the Grouse Mountain grizzly bears (I’m serious), or go ziplining and paragliding.

 Check Out Vancouver’s Famous Granville Island